borkdude/blog/source/_posts/2014-09-25-figwheel-keep-Om-turning.markdown

 ```

 Start Ring and Figwheel independently, both from inside the `example`
 directory.
-In one terminal type `lein figwheel`.
+In one terminal type `lein figwheel` or optionally supply
+the name of the build: `lein figwheel example`).
 It's best to wait for
 the clojurescript compilation to complete before starting Ring.

 ```